arkady-emelyanov/toy-data-platform/tutorial/Part-1.md

 Simple task, right?
 Not really.

-Let's say our company (which provides analytics and owns data platform), goes planet scale.
-Here, we entering the world of BigData.
-Therefore, our platform should be scalable.
+Let's imagine our company (which provides analytics and owns data platform), goes internet scale.
+And right here, we entering the world of BigData.
+Therefore, our whole platform should be scalable.

 # The process